originphp/framework/origin/docs/controllers/index.md

 ```

-What you can access through
+What you can access through the Request object.

 - `params` This is an array of params for the request
   - `controller` this tells you the controller name, e.g. Bookmarks